 Baltimore, MD 21201

 Patients who receive standard care are sometimes asked to be a research study volunteer (also called a subject or participant).
-Most research studies have certain criteria you have to meet in order to participate.
-These criteria are designed to protect the safety of the subjects and to strengthen the research results.
-For example, a study may require subjects to be at least 18 years of age, to have a certain kind of disease, to be taking a specific type of medicine, or to have a certain set of symptoms.
+Most research studies have certain criteria you have to meet to participate.
+These criteria are designed to protect the safety of the subjects and strengthen the research results.
+For example, a study may require subjects to be at least 18 years old, to have a certain kind of disease, to be taking a specific type of medicine, or to have a certain set of symptoms.

-An IRB is a committee of scientists, nonscientists, and community members who decide whether research proposals meet specific standards, regulations, and policies.
-IRB members have different kinds of knowledge, experience, and backgrounds to ensure that their decisions are well informed and objective.
-IRB committees review, approve, and monitor human research activities in hospitals, medical institutions, and other healthcare environments.
+An IRB is a committee of scientists, nonscientists, and community members that decides whether research proposals meet specific standards, regulations, and policies.
+IRB members have different kinds of knowledge, experience, and backgrounds to ensure that their decisions are well-informed and objective.
+IRB committees review, approve, and monitor human research activities in hospitals, medical institutions, and other health care environments.

 Simply put, informed consent means that a person is given enough information and enough time to make a knowledgeable and clear decision.

-4. told whether any treatments or compensation are available if complications occur during the study
+4. Told whether any treatment or compensation is available if complications occur during the study.

-14. told of changes to the consent form & provided the opportunity to sign or not sign the revised form
+14. Told of changes to the consent form and provided the opportunity to sign or not sign the revised form.

 - Should I Take Part In Research - A brochure for potential research participants